likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario4/04-Configure_S3_client.md

-Now that our Multi-Site RGW cluster is configured, let's test everything is working like expected by configuring a cluent to upload some objects.
+Now that our Multi-Site RGW cluster is configured, let's test everything is working like expected by configuring a client to upload some objects.

 ## Create RGW user in DC1